 In 2010, Marc Frost created Theater Unspeakable as a platform for devising new physical theater projects.
-To date, the company has created four original touring pieces and is currently developing its fifth project based on the life of Sacagawea.
+To date, the company has created four original touring pieces and is currently developing its fifth project.
 In 2017, Theatre Unspeakable received the Award of Excellence in Theatre for Young Audiences from the Illinois Theatre Association.

 The physical theater practiced by the company draws upon the heavy influence of Marc’s time at the London International School of Performing Arts (LISPA).
 This two-year theater program based on the teachings of Jacques Lecoq exposed him to many different styles of theater.
 Since returning and founding the company, Marc has set a goal for himself and his collaborators to continue experimenting with these styles until they have broken ground on new forms of their own.

 Based in Chicago, Theater Unspeakable has performed in 20 states and Washington DC in venues including: The Kennedy Center, Lincoln Center Education, Palo Alto Children’s Theatre, Adventure Stage Chicago and Chicago Children’s Theatre.

 Theater Unspeakable Outreach Options

 Theater Unspeakable (TU) offers a post-show question and answer session of ten minutes in length following every performance.
 This “Q+A” session is an opportunity for audience members to ask questions directly to the cast members regarding (1) the “platform” style in which TU performs, (2) the process through which TU creates/devises it shows, (3) the subject matter covered by the content of the show and (4) any other questions related to being part of a professional touring acting company the audience might wish to ask.

 Post-Show Q+A’s can be moderated solely by Theater Unspeakable or TU can also collaborate with a representative from the presenting venue to run the Q+A in concert with the venue’s preferred protocol.